 Introduction: Tyrosine threonine kinase (TTK1) is a key regulator of chromosome segregation.
-TTK targeting received recent concern for the enhancement of possible anticancer therapies.
+Recently, TTK targeting came into focus for the enhancement of possible anticancer therapies.

 Results: The best QSAR model was robust and predictive (r2(55) = 0.75, r2LOO = 0.72 , r2press against external testing list of 12 compounds = 0.67), Standard error of estimate (training set) (S)= 0.63 , Standard error of estimate (testing set)(Stest) = 0.62.
 The resulting pharmacophore and QSAR models were used to scan the National Cancer Institute (NCI) database for new TTK1 inhibitors.

-Conclusion: Five hits confirmed significant TTK1 inhibitory profiles with IC50 values ranging between 11.7 and 76.6 micM.
+Conclusion: Five hits confirmed significant TTK1 inhibitory profiles with IC50 values ranging between 11.7 and 76.6 mM.

-Faculty of Pharmacy, Zarqa University, P.O.Box 132222, Zarqa, 13132, Department of Pharmaceutical Sciences, Faculty of Pharmacy, The University of Jordan, Amman
+Faculty of Pharmacy, Zarqa University, Zarqa 132222, Department of Pharmaceutical Sciences, Faculty of Pharmacy, The University of Jordan, Amman